 In other words, it’s another win for the S10.

 Samsung Galaxy S10 vs S9: Unlocking options

 Like its predecessor, the S10 has both a fingerprint scanner and facial recognition software, so you can unlock the phone just by looking at it.
 But there’s a crucial difference – the fingerprint sensor is built into the screen, instead of placed around the back.

 That makes for a more elegant design, and means you won’t accidentally press the camera with your fingertip, smudging the lens, as you reach around back for the sensor.
 Good news all round.

 Samsung Galaxy S10 vs S9: Prices

-Of course, one of the main reasons to go for last year's model is the price.
-Right now, you can get the S9 for as little as £26 a month with no upfront cost.
+Of course, one of the main reasons to go for an older model is the price.
+Right now, you can get the S9 for as little as £280 SIM-free.

 Want the very latest Samsung?
-Take a look at all our best Galaxy S10 deals.
+Take a look at all our best Samsung Galaxy deals.